-Join Mark Struthers for an in-depth discussion in this video A first look at the Drum Editor, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video A first look at the Drum Editor, part of Learning Cubase Pro 8.

 - In the previous movie, I introduced you…to the idea of using MIDI editors.…In that movie, we looked at the List Editor.…Here, I want to extend that…by having a first look at the Drum Editor,…another one of the MIDI editors available to us,…specifically, as the name indicates,…focused on drum editing.…With this project that we've been working on…a number of times already,…as you know, we have a drum folder here.…And inside, we have all these individual drums,…the kick, the snare, crash cymbals, the high hat,…and some tambourines.…